EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `kj2`
 - **Difficulty**: `easy`
-- **Marketing**: In this stage, you will implement the `GEOADD` command to add geospatial data to Redis.
+- **Summary**: In this stage, you will implement the `GEOADD` command to add geospatial data to Redis.

 In this stage, you will implement the support for the [GEOADD](https://redis.io/docs/latest/commands/geoadd/) command.